dwalker0044/Aim/README.md

 and shared libraries for any number of different build targets (Debug, Release, Sanitized).
 All builds occur in their own directory and dependency tracking is managed by Ninja.

-All you have to do is write the target file in TOML.
-It is stupidly easy.
+All you have to do is write the `target.toml` file.
+It is very easy.
 No weird new syntax that you'll probably use nowhere else.

 ## Getting Started